-- After your Cluster has finished provisioning, navigate to your Cluster Details page.
+After your Cluster has finished provisioning, select Details listed under the navigation menu of your Cluster.
 All your nodes should be in a Running state with no errors listed.
-Some infrastructure providers allocate both public and private (data centre local) IP addresses to cluster nodes.
+Some infrastructure providers allocate both public and private (data center local) IP addresses to cluster nodes.
 If both are available, they will be listed with their respective nodes on this page.

-Note: We suggest that if your application is running within the same data centre as your cluster, you investigate configuring your client to connect to the private addresses.
+Note: We suggest that if your application is running within the same data centre as your cluster, you should configure your client to connect to the private addresses.
 Please refer to your provider’s pricing documentation.

-- Instaclustr provides connection information and examples on the Connection Info page which can be accessed by clicking Connection Details from the Manage Cluster menu.
+Instaclustr provides connection information and examples on the Connection Info page which can be accessed by clicking Connection Info under the navigation menu of your cluster.

 The Connection Info page contains a list of your node addresses, authentication credentials to connect to your cluster and a connection example with a client that Apache ZooKeeper supports.
 See Command Line for further details.